 Months of entry

-The MRes HSC programme will equip students with an in-depth understanding and knowledge and skills in a range of theoretical underpinnings and research methods relevant to applied research in a range of contemporary health and social care contexts.
+Our MRes Health and Social Care course is designed to give you an in-depth understanding of and skills in theoretical underpinnings and research methods relevant to applied research in contemporary health and social care contexts.

-The MRes HSC is for students who wish to pursue a variety of careers in health and/or social care where research is a core component.
-The majority of modules within the programme are shared with other students undertaking MSc and MPhil/PhD study.
+The course is designed for those who want to pursue a career in health and/or social care where research is a core component.
+Most of the units on this course are shared with other MSc and PhD programmes.

-The course is delivered mainly online but is complemented by two compulsory four-day campus-based introductory and winter study schools, and 1 mid-semester study day in both semester 1 and 2.
-Opportunities for face-face support are also available in some modules as an alternative to online methods for students who are able to attend.
-For more information see details below.
+The bulk of the course content is delivered online and is complemented by two compulsory four-day campus-based introductory and winter study schools, and one mid-semester study day in both Semester 1 and 2.

 Information for international students